FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/WritingCustomShaders.md

 ## Getting Started

 To create a shader, simply go into the Create Asset dropdown menu and select Verdant > Shader.
 You'll find it below VerdantType and VerdantGroup.
-This will create a simple shader based on the unlit Unity shader, but with the foundational Verdant features implemented.
+This will create a simple shader based on the unlit Unity shader adapted to include all the most important Verdant features.

 ## Using the Shader